gabryon99/mucomp-lang/README.md

 μcomp-lang is a didactic language implemented for *Language, Compilers and Iterpreters* course at **UniPi**.

+### Report

+Read the report `mucomp-report.pdf` inside `asset` folder if you are interested to how mucomp-lang is implemented

 ### Example

 The snippet below shows a simple program written in μcomp.